dgoodwin208/ExSeqProcessing/README.md

 For the fastest path to exploring the steps of the ExSeqProcessing pipeline, we included a script which will simulate ExSeq data and then process that data.
 You can find that script in `analysis/simulator/runSimulatorRound.m`.
 That script should take about 10 minutes to run end-to-end on an modern laptop and should be a good introduction to the file format structure.

 Please refer to the [Wiki](https://github.com/dgoodwin208/ExSeqProcessing/wiki) for information and a tutorial, complete with a sample ExSeq dataset.
+[Update,  March 08, 2021: That Wiki page is undergoing a refactoring with simpler instructions].

+The easiest way to get started with real data is to explore the `tutorial` folder in the root of the ExSeqProcessing repository. `tutorial/ExSeqProcessing_tutorial.m` walks through the simplest script of running all the necessary step.
+For larger-scale processing, we recommend using the `runPipeline.sh` bash script, with the necessary disclaimer that the tradeoff for its power is the learning curve of getting running with it.
+We also include `wrapper_batchexperiment.py` to illustrate how we have used the `runPipeline.sh` tool.

 We are grateful for all requests and questions - there will surely be bugs and we want to fix them.
 It is important to us that this software is a useful contribution to the community!